 - Academic advising helps you select courses to ensure that your Housatonic certificate and associate degree program requirements are satisfied.
 Counselors work closely with program advisors to make this process as easy as possible. - If you want to change your academic program, you can work with counselors to make sure that your progress toward your career goals is uninterrupted.
 This is a very important aspect of your education and, by giving careful attention to the process, you can save time and effort. - If you want to transfer to a four-year institution, Counseling Center counselors can make the transition easier by guiding you through the steps of the process.
 You can be assisted in checking admission and program requirements and transfer credit information. - If you experience an academic problem, come to the Counseling Center and discuss your options with a counselor.
-Counselors can help with academic advising regarding grades, probation/suspension, graduation requirements and ways to improve your study skills. - The Strong Interest Inventory is available in the Center Resource Room, LH-A108b.
-This computer program can help you assess work preferences.
-Counselors assist in interpreting the results and talk with you about career options, relating these options to educational programming.
-Resources and information concerning occupational opportunities are available in the Career Resource Center, room LH-A108b.
-Opportunities for employment are posted regularly. - Personal counseling is available.
+Counselors can help with academic advising regarding grades, probation/suspension, graduation requirements and ways to improve your study skills. - Personal counseling is available.
 Sometimes you want to just sit down and talk about personal or non-academic concerns.
 We recognize that many students are trying to balance work, school, and family responsibilities as well as personal needs.
 We understand that overwhelming pressures can build.
 We offer you a friendly ear in a confidential setting.
 Referrals to outside agencies are made when necessary.